 What is Aluminum Cladding?

-Aluminum cladding has been around since approximately the second World War and is used to cover exteriors of businesses or homes.
+The aluminum cladding has been around since approximately the second World War and is used to cover exteriors of businesses or homes.
 Modern versions are designed to resemble

-traditional wood, shingles or other varieties of cladding.
+traditional wood, shingles, or other varieties of cladding.
 As well, they are manufactured with coatings that have been prefinished to withstand harsh weather conditions so they will not warp or rot.

 One of the benefits of aluminium style cladding is that it has natural insulations properties.
-These insulation properties can be further enhanced if installed over foam board style insulation.
+These insulation properties can be further enhanced if installed over foam board-style insulation.

 Aluminium Cladding Installation Guide

 Step 1: Crack a line of chalk above the ground (at least 8 inches high).
-Use a metal starter strip and large headed aluminum nails to fasten a metal starter strip.
+Use a metal starter strip and large-headed aluminum nails to fasten a metal starter strip.
 The nails should go in the center of the slots.
 Take care to not nail them in completely.
 This is due to the fact that aluminum needs space as it tends to contract and expand with changing weather conditions.
 At the corners, nail J-channel posts in which the panels will be fitted.
 These should be plumb and nailed every 12 inches.

 Step 2: Insert the first aluminum cladding panel ingo the starter strip firm.
 Next, mail it to the wall studs, making sure to go in the top through the slots.
-Taking care to leave approximately one-eight of an inch it to expand, slide the panel into the corner of the J-channel.
+Taking care to leave approximately one-eighth of an inch it to expand, slide the panel into the corner of the J-channel.
 Making sure the panels overlap, keeping the front one on top of the next, start at the back.
 This will give a more sleek and finished look.
 Keep adding the aluminum panels by sliding the new panel at the bottom into the top of the previous one in the slot, thus locking it firmly in place.
-Next nail the top part into the slots.
+Next, nail the top part into the slots.
 Always nail in the center of each slot and remember not to drive the nail in completely.
 Cut panels with a metal saw or tin snips if needed to stagger the seams throughout.

-Step 3: Next the window and door trim will be affixed to the proper openings.
-But first you will need to add caulking to the opening as this will ensure that they are watertight as well as air tight to prevent leaks and air drafts.
+Step 3 Next the window and door trim will be affixed to the proper openings.
+But first, you will need to add caulking to the opening as this will ensure that they are watertight as well as air-tight to prevent leaks and air drafts.
 This will help further insulate your home and can have a direct affect on lowering your heating and cooling costs.